NefelibataEpi/Study-Notes/CPT111-Movie-Recommendation-System/README.md

 ## 7.0 Team Practices

 We organised the work around clear module ownership (object design, login/authentication, CLI core features and recommendation logic, and JavaFX GUI).
 The CLI was implemented first as a stable baseline, then the GUI was built on top by reusing the same underlying operations to keep behaviour consistent.
-Integration issues (e.g., navigation or state passing between scenes) were discussed and resolved through group messaging, and we reviewed the end-to-end workflow together before finalising the report.
+Integration issues (e.g., navigation or state passing between scenes) were discussed and resolved through group messaging, and we reviewed the end-to-end workflow together before finalizing the report.

 ---